shaharyaryousuf/openshift-install-4/README.md

 The configuration files and scripts used for the installation are also maintained by this project.

 # Context and History
-This project was created because we wanted to install Red Hat OpenShift on an existing lab machine that was running an end of support Windows Server 2008 O.S. and was no longer being used.
-At the time of writing, the OpenShift installation was only supported out of the box on:
+This project was created because we wanted to install Red Hat OpenShift on an existing lab machine At the time of writing, the OpenShift installation was only supported out of the box on:
 - AWS
 - Azure